Good Samaritan School-Adkins Preparatoty School

 Project Profile

-The Good Samaritan School is a formal community-based education institution that was established in the year 2004 in response to the needs of the orphans and vulnerable children in Kayole.
-The school is under the Good Samaritan Children Centre Umbrella, an orphanage that started because of the increased number of neglected and abandoned children around Kayole.
-It began with two children who had been abandoned by their parents.
-They were then rescued by the area district officials and brought to the founder’s house who resides around the Soweto slums.
+The project started with two children who had been abandoned by their parents.
+They were then rescued by the area district officials, and brought to the founder’s house who resides around Soweto slums.
 It hosts around 63 children both boys and girls.

-The teachers and caregivers at the school are dedicated and loving, doing their best with the little available resources to heartily serve the children.
-At the very least, they are providing these children with a friendly family-like environment.
-The school runs from preschool to grade 8.
-The children are between the ages of 3 years to 13 years.
-They have been incorporated with others who are able to pay school fees in order to promote inclusivity.
-The school section project is open to volunteers apart from the Orphanage section which due to Covid 19, measures were put forth to restrict any form of interaction with outsiders.
+The teachers and caregivers at the school are dedicated and loving, doing the best they can with the little resources they have.
+At the very least, they are providing these children with a stable family environment.
+They school runs from preschool to grade 8.
+The children are between the ages of 3 years to 13 years and are all attending formal education.
+The children have been incorporated with those who are able to pay school fees in order to promote inclusivity.
+It is important to note that the Children’s Home unit is not accepting volunteers now due to Covid-19 restrictions from the Ministry of Health in Kenya.
+However, the school section project is open to volunteers who will be engaged in teaching activities.

 General Information